socolofs/tamoc/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.16: Updated the bent plume model so that post processing is
+                fully consistent with the simulation results.
+Also, added the capability for the bent plume model to stop at the neutral buoyancy level in the intrusion for a stratified case.
+Updated the equilibrium calculations in the dbm module so that it does not crash when the first few elements of the mixture disappear (go to zero) and to speed up the calculation when successive substitution indicates the
+                mixture may be single phase, but is slowly converging:
+                stability analysis is initiated early, which greatly improves performance for difficult cases.
 Version 0.1.15: Moved the particle tracking in the bent plume model inside
                 the main integration loop, which then removes tp and sp from the model attributes and includes then in the model